booya-tech/DiscountModule/README.md

 This is a SwiftUI-based application developed as a take-home assignment for **Playtorium**.
 The app demonstrates a modular discount engine where multiple discount types can be applied to items in a shopping cart.

+## 📝 Small tips
+The application works more seamlessly on simulator > physical device

 ## 🧑🏻‍💻 Developer

 **Panachai Sulsaksakul**